savonrb/httpi/README.md

 # HTTPI

 A common interface for Ruby's HTTP libraries.
+This project is now in maintenance mode.
+For new projects, we recommend [faraday](https://github.com/lostisland/faraday).

 [Documentation](https://www.rubydoc.info/gems/httpi)